If there is one thing you have to get right, it’s your Facebook Advertising Strategy.

 Effective Ad copy needs to maintain the attention and engagement you created in the first place through the visual components of the ad and build on it.

-Your ad copy needs to clearly differentiate you from the rest of the pack but also make the a solid case as to why people should believe you.
+Your ad copy needs to clearly differentiate you from the rest of the pack but also make a solid case as to why people should believe you.
 The use of social proof whether it’s case studies or testimonials makes a significant difference when it comes to building trust and triggering action.

 Another important objective of the copy is to create an emotional connection.
-To do that, you need to be clear on what emotions you want to create as part of your sales strategy and understanding of your target audience buyer personas.
+To do that, you need to be clear on what emotions you want to create as part of your sales strategy and understanding your target audience buyer personas.

 3. Build trust early on